Washington D.C. Criminal Defense Lawyers

 Q: Why am I being targeted by federal authorities, and what do I need to do to protect myself?

 If you are being targeted by federal authorities for civil or criminal prosecution, this most likely means that either: (i) someone has reported suspected illegal activity to the DOJ, DEA, FBI, or another federal agency; or (ii) the government has independently uncovered evidence of suspected fraud or another criminal offense.
 However, due to over-reliance on data analytics, the filing of meritless whistleblower claims, and various other factors, federal investigations are often severely misguided.
 Responding quickly (and appropriately) to the government’s inquiry will provide you with the best opportunity to secure a favorable outcome without facing charges – and as Washington D.C.
-Federal Criminal Defense lawyers, we are prepared to act quickly to protect you.
+Criminal Defense lawyers, we are prepared to act quickly to protect you.

 Q: Could I really be guilty of a federal offense?